We work with Colorado's people to mobilize resources that support and inspire

-in their preservation of meaningful places, heritage, and history.
+preservation of their meaningful places, heritage, and history.

-In 1965, The Colorado Historical Foundation was established to bolster the state's and other entities' efforts to commemorate, preserve and share the history of Colorado's diverse people and places.
-The spirit of statewide collaboration and support infuses the Foundation's core focus today: Conserving historic places, adapting old buildings for today's needs, and supporting the places that provide public access to history.
+In 1965, The Colorado Historical Foundation was established to bolster efforts to commemorate, preserve and share the history of Colorado's diverse people and places.
+The spirit of statewide collaboration and support infuses the Foundation's core focus today: Conserving historic places, adapting old buildings for today's needs, and supporting places and programs that provide public access to history.

 The Foundation strives to make Colorado a place where all people feel reflected in its history and can build an equitable future informed by the past.

-The deployment of resources entrusted to the Foundation makes it possible for people to access and explore Colorado's diverse history through educational programs, experiences, stories, objects, documents, and historic places.
-The Foundation partners with private parties, public agencies, nonprofit organizations, and informal coalitions to keep history alive.
+The deployment of resources entrusted to the Foundation makes it possible for people to access and explore Colorado's diverse history through historic places, educational programs, experiences, stories, objects, and documents.
+The Foundation works with private parties, public agencies, nonprofit organizations, and informal coalitions to keep history alive.

 Historic Property Redevelopment